R3Camarena/DiceApp-SwiftUI/README.md

 * @State variables to handle changes
 * Buttons and Stacks in SwiftUI

-For the same app but built in UIKiti.
+For the same app but built in UIKit.
 See the [repo here](https://github.com/R3Camarena/DiceApp)